Law school: India

+The oldest law school in India dates back to 1855, with the establishment of the Government Law College, Mumbai.
 In India, legal education has been traditionally offered as a three-year graduate degree.
 However, the structure has been changed since 1987.
 Law degrees in India are granted and conferred in terms of the Advocates Act, 1961, which is a law passed by the Parliament both on the aspect of legal education and also regulation of conduct of legal profession.
 Under the act, the Bar Council of India is the supreme regulatory body to regulate the legal profession in India and also to ensure the compliance of the laws and maintenance of professional standards by the legal profession in the country.

 To this regard, the Bar Council of India prescribes the minimum curriculum required to be taught in order for an institution to be eligible for the grant of a law degree.
 The Bar Council also carries on a periodic supervision of the institutions conferring the degree and evaluates their teaching methodology and curriculum and having determined that the institution meets the required standards, recognizes the institution and the degree conferred by it.

 Traditionally the degrees that were conferred carried the title of LL.B.
 (Bachelor of Laws) or B.L.
 (Bachelor of Law).
 The eligibility requirement for these degrees was that the applicant already have a Bachelor's degree in any subject from a recognized institution.
 Thereafter the LL.B. / B.L. course was for three years, upon the successful completion of which the applicant was granted either degree.

 However, upon the suggestion by the Law Commission of India and also given the prevailing cry for reform, the Bar Council of India instituted upon an experiment in terms of establishing specialized law universities solely devoted to legal education and thus to raise the academic standards of legal profession in India.
 This decision was taken somewhere in 1985 and thereafter the first law University in India was set up in Bangalore which was named as the National Law School of India University (popularly 'NLS').
 These law universities were meant to offer a multi-disciplinary and integrated approach to legal education.
 It was therefore for the first time that a law degree other than LL.B. or B.L. was granted in India.
 NLS offered a five-year law course, upon the successful completion of which an integrated degree with the title of "B.A., LL.B.
 (Honours)" would be granted.